See where your planets actually sit against the stars — not the seasons.

 True sidereal vs. traditional Vedic: Traditional Vedic astrology uses Lahiri ayanamsa (equal 30° signs, shifted ~24° from tropical).
 True sidereal astrology maps to the actual constellation boundaries defined by the International Astronomical Union (IAU), which vary in size.
 This includes Ophiuchus, the 13th constellation the Sun passes through.

-Our calculator shows both tropical and true sidereal positions so you can compare.
+Your reading shows both tropical and true sidereal positions so you can compare.
 Most people find their Sun sign shifts backward by one sign in sidereal — and ~6% discover they're Ophiuchus.

 | Aspect | Tropical (Western) | Sidereal (Star-Based) |